slabban/slabban.github.io/index.md

 My role on this project was broken down into 3 main roles:
 1. Develop High level control implementation.
-2. Enable Lane Tracking through experimenting with the _Pixy2_ and understanding the Application Programming Interface (API)
+2. Enable Lane Tracking through experimenting with the _Pixy2_ and understanding the Application Programming Interface (API).
-3. Develop the system dynamics of the vehicle on MATLAB and implement PID control to the motor to perform Adaptive Cruise Control
+3. Develop the system dynamics of the vehicle on MATLAB/Simulink and implement PID control to the motor for smooth Adaptive Cruise Control performance.

 ![RC_BOT](https://media.giphy.com/media/o8D44rIr8aQjwA1qTs/giphy.gif)

-In the above video, you can see me just starting to get the hang of the _Pixy2_ line detection API, here the position of the line in pixel is being used to control the steering of the RC Car via a built in servo motor, notice the slow reposnse of the steering system..
+In the above video, you can see me just starting to get the hang of the _Pixy2_ line detection API, here the position of the line in pixel is being used to control the steering of the RC Car via a built in servo motor, notice the slow repsonse from the steering system..

 ```javascript